BedRug Bed Liner Review: Protects Your Paint Finish (And Your Knees)

 BedRug Bed Liner Review

 The second step is to unfold the bulkhead and sidewall panel and zipper the forward floor piece into place.
-Once this is accomplished, place the BedRug into position against the bulkhead checking for fit and making sure that it is situated in the correct position.
+Once accomplished, place the BedRug against the bulkhead, checking for fit and ensuring it is situated correctly.
 There are slits cut in the liner to accommodate the Ridgeline’s floor and side-wall tie-downs which act as helpful indicators when positioning the BedRug.
-The Honda Ridgeline also features two cargo lamps near the rear of the cargo bed so the BedRug designers have provided openings for these which will help you orient the mat.
+The Honda Ridgeline also features two cargo lamps near the rear of the cargo bed, so the BedRug designers have provided openings for these, which will help you orient the mat.

-Once the forward floor panel is in place I began to secure the BedRug to the bulkhead area, working from the bottom up and centre out as suggested by the instructions.
+Once the forward floor panel was in place, I began to secure the BedRug to the bulkhead area, working from the bottom up and center out as suggested by the instructions.
 This allows you to push out any air pockets and to ensure that the liner effectively mates to the bed’s many contours.
-I then continued this process rearward along the two side-walls continually checking my placement based on the aforementioned slits for the cargo hooks and the openings for the two cargo lamps.
-While performing this step I found myself immediately impressed with the quality of the fit, the overall appearance, and the obvious comfort the liner’s surface provided for my aging knees.
+I then continued this process rearward along the two side walls, continually checking my placement based on the slits, as mentioned earlier, for the cargo hooks and the openings for the two cargo lamps.
+While performing this step, I found myself immediately impressed with the quality of the fit, the overall appearance, and the obvious comfort the liner’s surface provided for my aging knees.

 The BedRug kit for a traditional pick-up design includes a tailgate extension as part of the floor panel.
 This works great as it fills the gap between the gate and the bed floor and prevents spills and or the accumulation of debris.
-In the case of the Honda Ridgeline however, the tailgate is designed to operate both as a standard drop gate, but also as a swing design which means that the BedRug kit needed to be adapted to accommodate this feature.
+In the case of the Honda Ridgeline, however, the tailgate is designed to operate both as a standard drop gate and also as a swing design, which means that the BedRug kit needed to be adapted to accommodate this feature.
 As a result, there is a separate panel to cover the tailgate surface.

 Rugged use

 The BedRug company literature claims that the surface will not readily stain, but I must admit that I found it quite difficult to clean when damp.
-I hauled a load of pumpkins to a target shooting event and the soil left behind was hard to clean due to the rainy conditions.
-The instructions suggest using a vacuum or brush to clean light soil and grime, but compressed air or even a power washer can be used to effectively clean the surface.
+I hauled a load of pumpkins to a target shooting event, and the soil left behind was hard to clean due to the rainy conditions.
+The instructions suggest using a vacuum or brush to clean light soil and grime, but compressed air or even a power washer can be used to clean the surface effectively.
 I imagine the occasional use of the latter would keep the BedRug looking new.

-Should you happen to spill gasoline, chemicals, or oil on the surface a detergent soap with degreaser is suggested such as that used at most wand-wash locations.
+If you spill gasoline, chemicals, or oil on the surface, a detergent soap with a degreaser is suggested, such as that used at most wand-wash locations.

-I suspect these will be very popular with people that mount canopies on their trucks as it provides a minor improvement in insulation and provides a non-slip surface to help keep your load from shifting around while the truck is in motion.
-I also think that the liner would prove comfortable enough that the more adventurous sort could comfortably sleep in the cargo box while on a hunting or camping trip.
+I suspect these will be very popular with people who mount canopies on their trucks as they provide a minor improvement in insulation and a non-slip surface to help keep your load from shifting around while the truck is in motion.
+I also think the liner would be comfortable enough for the more adventurous sort to comfortably sleep in the cargo box while on a hunting or camping trip.
 Try that on a traditional bed liner.

 For more information on bed rug check out the company’s website at www.bedrug.com